st3llabr1/essays/Edison, Gender, and Race/README.md

-# Edison, Gender & Race, an Introduction
+# Race, Gender and the American Patent System in the Age of Edison

 This exhibit is a collaboration between ==Edison Papers=={Q107417971} Director Paul Israel, intern NAME from the Rutgers Public History Certificate program, and Erin Mustard, who helped the project develop its digital and public humanities outreach.